Brightspace/d2l-galen-utils/README.md

 		size: '800x600',
         tags: ['chrome'] // tags gets appended to the test's tags property }),
+    // desiredCapabilities are sent to the ChromeDriver constructor
+    chromeNexus5: new ChromeBrowserFactory({
+		tags: ['chrome', 'mobile', 'nexus5'],
+		desiredCapabilities: {
+			chromeOptions: {
+				mobileEmulation: {
+					deviceName: 'Google Nexus 5'
+				}
+			}
+		}
+	}),
 	// Only 2 settings: browser and size
 	phantomjs: new LocalBrowserFactory({
 		browser: 'phantomjs',